photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Session Notes/Session 11-27.md

 Essek gives two daggers, let them run wild with smithing, do whatever their heart leads them to do.
 Gives 200 gold to do so.

 Poogey wants an improved glaive for 40 gold, ready in 2-3 days

+Poogey sells chainmail for 60 gold

+Also leather armor for 5 gp

+So 65+ for the glaive improvement